 Module Name Technical Mineralogy

 Code 2129181

 ECTS Credits 5

 Responsible doc.
 Mgr.
 Julián Kondela, PhD.

 Lecturer(s) doc.
 Mgr.
 Julián Kondela, PhD., Ing.
 Diana Dirnerová, PhD.

 Institute(s) Institute of Geo-sciences

 Term of Study WT

-Learning Outcome The absolvent of the course will have knowledge about the mineral processing

-(Competencies) methods as well as about the main characteristics (related to processing) of the

-most important minerals with higher response to Slovakia.
-Absolvent should

-also be able to analyze the polymineral samples and suggest the main processes

-for individual mineral segregation.
+Learning Outcome (Competencies) The absolvent of the course will have knowledge about the mineral processing methods as well as about the main characteristics (related to processing) of the most important minerals with higher response to Slovakia.
+Absolvent should also be able to analyze the polymineral samples and suggest the main processes for individual mineral segregation.

-Contents The course of Technical (industrial) mineralogy is a continual to courses of

-Mineralogy and Mineral deposits.
-It concerns about the general methods of the

-mineral processing and useable technical properties of important ore and none-

-metallic raw materials of Slovakia.
-The course is also focused on description of

-the parameters important for the evaluation of the analyzed materials.
+contents Mineralogy and Mineral deposits.
+It concerns about the general methods of the mineral processing and useable technical properties of important ore and none-metallic raw materials of Slovakia.
+The course is also focused on description of the parameters important for the evaluation of the analyzed materials.

 Teaching Methods P,S,CN,CL,PP,A,ST,E,OP

 Assessment Credit test and examination

 Methods Continuous evaluation:

 For the successful completion of the course is needed:

 - Doing 2 tasks on required level.
 The maximal credits for the tasks is 30 points

-and minimal is 16 points.

-- Presence at lectures and exercises.

-- The final examination by written form.
-The maximal credit is 70 points and

-minimal is 36 points.

-Final evaluation:

-For the successful completion of the course is needed: - Doing 2 tasks on required level.
+and minimal is 16 points. - Presence at lectures and exercises. - The final examination by written form.
+The maximal credit is 70 points and minimal is 36 points.
+Final evaluation: For the successful completion of the course is needed: - Doing 2 tasks on required level.
 The maximal credits for the tasks is 30 points and minimal is 16 points. - Presence at lectures and exercises. - The final examination by written form.
 The maximal credit is 70 points and minimal is 36 points.
 Grading The final grade of the course consists of the points from tasks (max 30 points) and final examination (max 70 points) and it is expressed as A (91-100 points), B (81-90 points), C (71-80 points), D (61-70 points), E (51-60 points).
 Materials/literature Gilson, J.L., 1960: Industrial Minerals and Rocks (Nonmetallics other than Fuels).
 Aime, New York.
 Harben, P.W. and Kužvart, M., 1996: Industrial Minerals (A Global Geology).
 Industrial Minerals Information Ltd. London.
 Gasparrini, Claudia, 1993: Gold and other Precious Metals (From Ore to Market).
-Springer-Verlag, New York.
+Springer-veriag, New York.
 Silver - Exploration, Mining and Treatment, Institution of Mining and Metallurgy, 1988, London.
-Pryor, E.J., 1965: Mineral Processing.
+Pryor, E.J., 1965: Milleral Processing.
 Elsevier, 843 p.
-Perepelicin, V.A.: Osnovy techničeskoj mineralogii i petrografii.
-Nedra, Moskva 1987.
-Barskij, L.A.: Osnovy mineralurgii.
-Nauka, Moskva 1984.
-Eggert, E.G.: Metallic Mineral Exploration (an Economic Analysis).
-Resources for the Future, Washington 1987.
-Forman, J. a kol. : Základní anorganický průmysl.
-SNTL, Praha 1968. periodiká (čas.
-Industrial Minerals, Geologický průzkum, European Journal for Mineralogy) Workload L-2 NE-2 per Week (Weekly: 2,0,2,0,0,0,0,0) Note Obligatory elective courses
+Moshya 1987 Barshii I.A.: Osnovy mineralurgii Nauka Moskya 1984 Eggert E.G. : Metallic Mineral Exploration (an Economic Analysis) Resources for the Future Washington 1987 Forman, L.a. kol. : Základní anorganický průmysl.
+SNTL.
+Praha 1968 periodiká (čas.
+Industrial Minerals, Geologický průžkum, European Journal for Mineralogy) Workload Mineralogy) L-2 NE-2 per Week (Weekly: 2,0,2,0,0,0,0,0)